Good morning, we will move to the first item on the agenda which is the election of chair.

 No.

-Does licensing have any more to add?
-No, I just work with values and we work together on this thing.
+Is licensing of any more to add?
+No, I just work with values

-Thank you.
-Right, we're going to step out and have a...
+Thank you right, we're going to step out and have a.

-Sorry, you're missing me.
-Would the license holder have anything more to add at this stage?
+Sorry they're missing me.
+Would the license holder have

 Thank you.

-of the license holder, we have reached the decision and I am proposing that we revoke
+and on behalf of the license holder, we have reached the decision

 Do I have a seconder?